 David W. Kerr has over 35 years of global EHS experience and retired as Director of Global Safety & Loss Prevention for Merck & Co., Inc. As MPSA’s EHS Program Specialist, Dave assists the MPSA Team and its clients with machine safety programs, compliance, and training needs.

 “Helping others to comply with EHS regulations & preventing serious, if not fatal injuries has been my life’s work.”

 Recent Blog Posts:

-With downsizing efforts impacting every industry, the availability of in-house expertise in machine safety has declined.
-Still, you bear the responsibilty to provide a safe and compliant work environment for employees.
-The stakes are high, and machine-related injuries or audit findings are always in the back of your mind.
-You know your machinery needs to become safe and compliant, but you’re just not sure how to get there.
+With downsizing efforts impacting every industry, the availability of in-house machine-safety expertise has declined.
+Still, as an employer, you bear the responsibility to provide a safe and compliant work environment for your employees.
+The stakes are high since machine-safety incidents can result in serious, if not fatal, injuries.
+The potential for machine-related injuries or regulatory-audit findings should always be at the forefront of your mind.
+You know your machinery needs to be both safe and compliant, but you’re just not sure how to get there.

 Provide a safe and compliant working environment.

 Take the first step.
 Ask MPSA to identify your safety and compliance issues.
 We can do the rest.